Delta Rectified Flow Sampling for Text-to-Image Editing: Connection between DRFS and DDIB

 \paragraph{DDIB.} Dual Diffusion Implicit Bridge (DDIB) ~\cite{su2023dual} leverage two ODEs, and was designed for image translation.
-Given a source images $x_0^{src}$, the source ODE runs in the forward direction to convert the source to the latent noise, and the reverse the ODE with target prompts then constructs target images $x_0^{tgt}$.
-The source tarjectory $(x_t^{src})_{t\in [0,1]}$ and target trajectory $(x_t^{tgt})_{t\in [0,1]}$
+Given a source images $x_0^\text{src}$, the source ODE runs in the forward direction to convert the source to the latent noise, and the reverse the ODE with target prompts then constructs target images $x_0^\text{tgt}$.
+The source trajectory $(x_t^\text{src})_{t\in [0,1]}$ and target trajectory $(x_t^\text{tgt})_{t\in [0,1]}$

-With these notations we can now write the edited image $x_0^{tgt}$:
+With these notations we can now write the edited image $x_0^\text{tgt}$:

-DDIB are two concataneted Schrodinger Bridges: they traverse through two one forward and one reversed (PF-ODE is special linear or degenerate Schrodinger Bridge).
+DDIB are two concatenated Schrodinger Bridges: they traverse through two one forward and one reversed (PF-ODE is special linear or degenerate Schrodinger Bridge).
 DDIB has the interesting Exact Cycle Consistency property.

-\paragraph{DDS sampling.} A recent work ~\cite{Huang_2025_CVPR} proposed using diffusion weighting to define a DDS style diffusion sampling, we define $(x_{t, DDS}^{tgt})_{t\in [1,0]}$ by solving an ODE starting from $x_{1, DDS}^{tgt}=x_0^{src}$:
+\paragraph{DDS sampling.} A recent work ~\cite{Huang_2025_CVPR} proposed using diffusion weighting to define a DDS style diffusion sampling, we define $(x_{t, DDS}^\text{tgt})_{t\in [1,0]}$ by solving an ODE starting from $x_{1, DDS}^\text{tgt}=x_0^\text{src}$:

 where